IMP1/ai_football/README.md

-# FIFAI Faux-Fun
+# FIFAI: Faux-Fun

-FIFAI Faux-Fun is a football management game, where you control how the players behave.
+FIFAI: Faux-Fun is a football management game, where you control how the players behave.

 Programme your players' behaviour using the lua programming language, and watch